status-im/specs/protocol.md

 * `Archive(env *Envelope)`
 * `DeliverMail(whisperPeer *Peer, request *Envelope)`

 Archiving happens in the background automatically.
-If a mail server is registered for a given Whisper client, it will save all incoming messages on a local disk (this is the simplest implementation, it can store the messages wherever it wants).
+If a mail server is registered for a given Whisper client, it will save all incoming messages on a local disk (this is the simplest implementation, it can store the messages wherever it wants, also using technologies like swarm and IPFS).

+Notice that each node is meant to be independent and keeps a copy of all historic messages.
+High Availability (HA) can be achieved by having multiple nodes in different locations.
+Additionally, each node is free to store messages in a way which provides storage HA as well.

 Saved messages are delivered to a requester (another Whisper peer) asynchronously as a response to `p2pMessageCode` message code.
 This is not exposed as a JSON-RPC method in `shh` namespace but it's exposed in status-go as `shhext_requestMessages` and blocking `shh_requestMessagesSync`.

 In order to receive historic messages from a filter, p2p messages must be allowed when creating the filter.
 Receiving p2p messages is implemented in [geth's Whisper V6 implementation](https://github.com/ethereum/go-ethereum/blob/v1.8.23/whisper/whisperv6/whisper.go#L739-L751).

+## Anonymity concerns

+In order to use a mail server, a given node needs to connect to it directly, i.e. add the mail server as its peer and mark it as trusted.
+This means that the mail server is able to send direct p2p messages to the node instead of broadcasing them.
+Effectively, it knows which topics the node is interested in, when it is online as well as many metadata like IP address.

-# Whisper V6 extensions
+# Whisper V6 extensions (or Status Whisper Node)

 TBD